The smallest particles in ground coffee are called “fines”.

 Matt Perger talkes about a 100 μm limit, but started off using a 250 um limit.

-If you brew a very fine grind it will taste bitter and have other over-extracted tastes.
-So you should think that removing fines in a grind would result in a better taste.
+It is commonly said that if you brew a too fine grind, it will taste bitter and have other over-extracted tastes.
+So, you might think that removing fines in a grind then would result in a better taste; more clean and pure.

-It has long puzzled me how small particles in the coffee grind could work so different for taste.
-I hold a Master degree in Food Science and wonder about things like this.
-I had a suspicion that the reason had to do with how the fines were “situated” in the grind.
+This has long puzzled me: how small particles in the coffee grind could work so differently for taste.
+I hold a Master’s degree in Food Science and wonder about things like this.
+I had a suspicion that the reason had to do with where the fines are situated in the grind.

 The coffee particles are not all free floating among each other (like often portrayed in graphic illustrations of a grind).
 The fines are sticky.
-That’s due to the physical forces called adhesion.
-Like when flour stick on your clothes.
+That is due to the physical forces called adhesion.
+Like when flour sticks on your clothes.

-The fines can either stick to larger particles – or to other fines, see photos below.
-My conclusion is that each result in a different taste:
+The fines can either stick to larger particles or to other fines, see photos below.
+My conclusion is that each results in a different taste:

-Here come some experiments that supports this theory.
+I did some experiments to explore this theory.
 But first some microscope pictures where you can see how the fines stick.

 Here clearly the small particles are attached to the larger particles (could be called agglomeration).

 The particles stick together but are not strongly bonded.
 On the other hand you can’t just blow them off.
-They more stick like flour on your clothes.
-You can rub them off -> see the sifted grind below.
+They stick more like flour on your clothes.
+But you can rub them off -> see the sifted grind below.

 Also note in the lower right corner there is small particle – looks like several fines that stick together.
-That’s what I here call “separate fines”.
+We could call it “separate fines”.

 The same grind sifted with a simple Kruve sifter.
 This is the fraction between 400 and 1100 μm.
 Most fines on the surface are gone.
 But still a few stick.